The story of one man’s tenacity to accomplish his dream

 - Luck is Just the Beginning was selected as Book of the Month in August for Las Comadres and Friends National Latino Book Club.
-I was honored to be a guest on their monthly teleconference on August 22, available to their 20,000 members.
+I was honored to be their guest on their teleconference on August 22, available to their 20,000 members.
 Listen to the teleconference as a podcast here and scroll down to August 2016.

 - Check out the article released on June 1, 2016, “Telling her Father’s Story” in the Tahoe Weekly.
 Thanks to reporter Tim Hauserman for a great story about stories!

 - I was delighted to be named one of “Ten Latina Authors to watch and read” by the Latina Book Club in honor of Women’s History Month.
-In celebration of “luck, family and inspiration,” the Latina Book Club posted an interview with me on March 24, 2016 called: Beyond a Stroke of Luck, an Interview with Celeste León, an exciting new author with a great family tale.
+In celebration of “luck, family and inspiration,” the Latina Book Club posted an interview with me called: Beyond a Stroke of Luck, an Interview with Celeste León, an exciting new author with a great family tale.
 Thanks to wonderful author Teresa Dovalpage for conducting the interview.